 |More Direct Download Links|

 Except for the Reader, you must have a free Adobe account and be logged in to use the links below, as Adobe sets a session cookie on your browser that lets you to access the software.
 Otherwise, you will receive an “access denied” or “resume download” message preventing the connection.
 So for Pro/Standard and Suite, please follow these instructions carefully.

 - Adobe recommends temporarily turning off any browsing restrictions you might have running, like site or cookie blocking, filtering, firewalls or antivirus software.

-- If asked, then sign in with your Adobe ID or take a minute to create one for yourself.
+- If asked, sign in with your Adobe ID or take a minute to create one for yourself.

-- Now close or cancel any windows that may pop up or any downloads that started.
+- Now close any windows that popped up and cancel any downloads that started.

 - OK!
 Now you’re logged in at Adobe with the trials cookie set, so you can instantly download any of the links below.
 Just make sure you have enough disk space.